-Today’s Topic is Courtesy: A Few Simple Rules, Easily Observed, Easily Broken
+Courtesy: A Few Simple Rules, Easily Observed, Easily Broken

 Authentic courtesy is impressive.
 It is remembered.
 It shows more than the quality of your upbringing.
 It suggests self-confidence, integrity, humility, maturity and good sense.
 And it is one of the things that makes people enjoy your company.

 Discourtesy, whether intentional or unintentional, will eventually be interpreted (and, only if you’re lucky, excused) by colleagues, staff, adversaries, friends and other members of your existing or hoped for network as thoughtless, lazy, cocky, scatter-brained, mediocre, immature or just plain stupid.
+Did I mention lazy?

-A few specifics below.
 If these don’t come naturally to you now, take a moment to pull yourself together.
 Then start over–you probably have some work to do on your reputation.

 - RSVP promptly to invitations and respond to reasonable (and sometimes unreasonable) requests.
 Do not be the slacker.
 (Millennials: Don’t live up to the generational stereotypes.)
 Do not make people chase you down.